The Importance of Maintaining Blood Nutrient Levels (And How To Do It)

 Strength training.
 Cardiovascular conditioning.
 Proper dieting.

-They all play their own unique role in boosting your performance on the track.
-But they also work together to influence one of the most powerful contributors to your overall success…
+They all play their unique role in boosting your performance on the track.
+But they also work together to influence one of the most potent contributors to your overall success.

-And two of the most important nutrients it handles are blood sugar and electrolyte levels.
+And two of the most essential nutrients it handles are blood sugar and electrolyte levels.

-- Optimal blood sugar levels keep your body alert and energized during an event.
+- Optimal blood sugar levels kept your body alert and energized during an event.

-- Electrolytes (especially sodium, potassium, and calcium) prevent your muscles from becoming too fatigued and cramping.
+- Electrolytes (mainly sodium, potassium, and calcium) prevent your muscles from becoming too fatigued and cramping.

 If one of the two becomes too “out of whack,” your performance on the track is guaranteed to suffer.

 (The amount of sugar in Gatorade should start making sense right about………now.)

 Physical conditioning and dieting are the keys to having optimal blood nutrient levels on race day.